 For financial assets measured at amortized cost, loss allowances are recognized based on the expected credit losses.
 The Group evaluates whether the credit risk on a financial asset has significantly increased since initial recognition at the end of the reporting period.
 If the credit risk on a financial asset has not significantly increased since initial recognition, loss allowance is measured at an amount equal to the 12-month expected credit losses.
-If the credit risk on a financial asset has significantly increased since initial recognition, loss allowance is measured at an amount equal to the lifetime expected credit losses.
+If the credit risk on a financial asset has significantly increased at an amount equal to the lifetime expected credit losses.